jorgearmas/travelWiz_backend/README.md

 <br>- service -> External view (REST API)

 <h2>Database</h2>
-The application uses MySQL as data source, the repository does not include the database configuration file.
-Your .yml file should look something like this:
+The application uses MySQL as data source, the repository includes the local database configuration file.
+Your application.yml file should look something like this:

 ```java
 spring: